hectorm/hblock/resources/systemd/README.md

-# Install Systemd service and timer units
+# Install systemd service and timer units

 The following commands will schedule a daily update of the hosts file.
-See [this article](https://wiki.archlinux.org/index.php/Systemd/Timers) for more information about Systemd timers.
+See [this article](https://wiki.archlinux.org/index.php/systemd/Timers) for more information about systemd timers.

 ```sh
 curl -o '/tmp/hblock.#1' 'https://raw.githubusercontent.com/hectorm/hblock/v2.1.7/resources/systemd/hblock.{service,timer}' \